zurustar/xylitol4/design.md

 `LookupBroadcastTargets`, ensuring the proxy can discover all destinations that must be forked when an INVITE arrives for a broadcast-enabled address.

+When the SIP stack boots it now pulls every broadcast rule from SQLite, converts them into the in-memory `BroadcastPolicy`, and wires the policy into the proxy via `sip.WithBroadcastPolicy`.
+The transaction user consults this policy whenever an INVITE arrives: if the Request-URI matches a broadcast address, it clones the request for each contact, assigns a unique branch identifier, and forwards every fork upstream in parallel while tracking the per-branch state inside a `broadcastSession`.
+The session records provisional responses, forwards the first 2xx back downstream, and immediately emits CANCEL requests for the losing forks.
+Late 2xx answers trigger a best-effort BYE so the remote leg tears down cleanly, and failure responses are aggregated so the caller eventually receives the most informative final status when no branch succeeds.
+CANCEL requests coming from the downstream caller are also fanned out to every active fork, and the proxy caches the best failure response until all branches complete before replying with 487.

+The management portal (`cmd/user-web`) gained new panels for broadcast ringing.
+Administrators can list existing rules, create new address-to-target mappings, replace a rule's contact list in bulk, or delete unused entries.
+Targets are entered as newline or comma separated SIP URIs and are persisted in priority order so the runtime policy preserves the configured ringing sequence.

 ## Registrar Behaviour

 The proxy embeds an optional registrar that can be supplied at construction time